Skip to content

 Continuous Finetuning or New Finetune

-Things to consider before deciding which option to choose: - Choosing continuous finetuning requires only data from the current version, whereas choosing new finetune may incur higher cost due to dataset size (data from current version + data from previous versions). - Choosing new finetune allows you to choose the base models from the list of GPT-3 base models to finetune, which can help you compare the performance of different base models finetuned on the same dataset.
+• Choosing continuous finetuning requires only data from the current version, whereas choosing new finetune may incur higher cost due to dataset size (data from current version + data from previous versions).

-Pro and Enterprise Plan Users
+Pro Plan Users

 Run Count